rmit-ir/cairdial/index.md

     - Integration with existing technologies

 ### Submissions

+Authors may choose to submit long or short research papers, or position papers.

  - **Long papers and short papers**: Deadline March 11 2018.

 Long or short research papers will present original research and go through